ASU-cubesat/spacepacket/README.md

 #### Sink/Stream Support
 Another optional feature this crate provides is support for for sapcepacket I/O via sinks and stream through the async-codec and tokio-codec features.
 This allows users to easily create asynchronous listeners for spacepackets with optional sync markers and CRC support.
+#### TC/TM Support and CLTU Generation
+TeleComamand (TC) and Telemetry (TM) Frames are supported when the `tctm` feature is enabled.

+Communications Link Transmission Unit (CLTU) packets can also be constructed when this feature is enabled.
+Currently only BCH and Randomized BCH encoding is supported however LDPC encoding is planned as a future enhancement.

 # Examples